 Level 3 investments are valued in accordance with IPEV guidelines.
-Hasgrove is valued using a range of inputs, including external valuations and the most recent transaction price, whilst Rated People is valued at the latest fundraise price.
-Fusionex and appScatter are held at the latest traded price as a listed company before delisting.
+Hasgrove plc is valued using a range of inputs, including the most recent transaction price, whilst Rated People Ltd and Popsa Holdings Ltd is valued at the latest fundraise price.
+Fusionex International plc and Airnow Group plc are held at the latest available price.
 The loan notes are held at cost which is deemed to be current fair value.